salmanalibanani/salmanalibanani.com/content/post/my-life-ned-episode-2.md

 The academic standard at N.E.D. was garbage back then.
 I sincerely hope the past 30 years have ushered in improvements.
 Having now experienced a range of academic programs globally, I feel more secure in my assessment of N.E.D.'s educational quality back then.

-However, those very lectures, which often seemed uninspiring, became the backdrop for mastering an eclectic mix of sounds and chants reminiscent of forests worldwide.
+However, those very lectures, which often seemed uninspiring, became the backdrop for mastering an eclectic mix of sounds and chants from all over the world.

 I guess I got something out of those sessions after all.